AVIDA: Alternating method for Visualizing and Integrating Data: Methods

 To obtain $y_i^{(\ell)}$, t-SNE minimizes the Kullback-Leibler divergence between $\{p_{ij}^{(\ell)}\}_{j\neq i}$ and $\{q_{ij}^{(\ell)}\}_{j\neq i}$ using gradient descent:

 The t-SNE method utilizes a ``early exaggeration" phase to artificially highlights the attractions between points in similar neighborhoods, promoting clusters.
-This period is a very important tool that allows t-SNE to develop local structures in its visualization.
-The early exaggeration phase occurs in the first 200 iterations of gradient decent in which $p_{ij}^{(\ell)}$ values scaled by a factor of 4.
-It has been show that the early exaggeration in t-SNE promotes clustering of similar points \cite{linderman2019clustering}.
+This period is a very important tool that allows t-SNE to develop local structures in its representation.
+The early exaggeration phase occurs in the first 200 iterations of gradient descent in which $p_{ij}^{(\ell)}$ values are scaled by a factor of 4.
+It has been shown that the early exaggeration phase in t-SNE promotes clustering of similar points \cite{linderman2019clustering}.
 After the first 200 iterations, the $p_{ij}^{(\ell)}$ values are returned to their original value and t-SNE continues to perform gradient descent.

 In the alignment step of AVIDA, GW-OT is used to align data points across data sets.
 Given the current low dimensional representations outputs from t-SNE, $Y^{(1)}$ and $Y^{(2)}$, the following optimization problem is solved to compute the transport matrix $\mathbf{T}$: